An elder of the Village of Peace community, arms raised joyfully to a clear sky in the Negev, Dimona

 Bio-Organic Agriculture Begins

 The community's first organic farm is established.
-Chemical-free farming guided by Shemita (7-year field sabbatical), crop rotation, and intercropping, a living covenant with the earth that would become a globally recognised model of sustainable agriculture.
+Chemical-free farming, crop rotation, intercropping, and seasons of land rest become a globally recognised model of sustainable agriculture.

 1980